fkarg/AntWorld/README.md

-If you want to build it for yourself, you either need to redefine the SOURCES macro in GraphicsControl.h, main.cpp and ant.h (Please remind me if I have forgotten one) or copy the /resources/ folder to the given path.
+If you want to build it for yourself, you either need to redefine the SOURCES macro in GraphicsControl.h, main.cpp and ant.h (Please remind me if I have forgotten one) or copy the /resources/ folder to the given path (/usr/resources_coding/), only works at Linux for copying, on Windows you'd need to redefine it anyways.

-Other Branches are probably more up-to-date, since I only merge if a new 'feature' or sth is finally working
+Other Branches are usually more up-to-date, since I only merge if a new 'feature' or sth is finally working